cheevahagadog/barker/README.md

 Using Barker
 ------------
-Currently, I designed it to work with Chrome bookmarks and with a Gmail account.
-In the future, I would like to work on integrating other browsers and email providers.

-I'm also currently working on adding tests.
-More to come on that.

 Once you've cloned the repo, setup the venv, and installed packages from the `requirements.txt`, Barker will need you to save your email address and password in a safe location (I saved it in my `~/.bash_profile` location).
 If you would like to include your upcoming meetups on your newsletter, you will need to [create an API key](https://www.meetup.com/meetup_api/)